kimnetics/JetBrains-Academy-FileTypeAnalyzer/README.md

 The patterns.db file in the resource directory was supplied by JetBrains Academy and provides an example of a pattern file.

 The program has quite a lot of debug logging available for the Knuth–Morris–Pratt algorithm.
 It can be turned on by setting the Main.DEBUG_MODE flag to true.
 When on, results from each step of the algorithm are displayed.
 This was very useful to me as I was not only testing the algorithm but also my circular buffer so it was useful to confirm things were working as expected.
-It can be useful to follow to visualize what the algorithm is doing.
+The logging can be useful to visualize what the algorithm is doing.

 In support of the final phase, the program was hardcoded to only apply the Rabin-Karp algorithm.
 The previously used Naive and Knuth–Morris–Pratt algorithms remain for possible future use.